craigwh10/energy-tariff-scheduler/docs/index.md

 # Welcome to Domestic Tariff Scheduler

 The Domestic Tariff Scheduler is designed to help users easily leverage pricing data provided by Energy Suppliers.
-It enables smart actions on connected devices when prices are particularly low or high, simplifying the process of optimizing energy usage.
+It enables scheduled smart actions on connected devices when prices are particularly low or high, simplifying the process of optimizing energy usage in your home.

-By handling the complexities of API integration, validation, and near-optimal usage, this eliminates much of the usual hassle.
-You simply define your desired actions, configure your preferences, and let it handle the rest.

-For convenience, we recommend running on a Raspberry Pi, as it typically comes pre-installed with Python.
-This allows you to quickly install the library and start automating your energy-related actions.

-Recognizing that users may have diverse configuration needs, the library is designed to be highly customizable.
-You can define how prices are selected, specify how pricing data is used, and integrate the library with any actions or devices you choose—all while maintaining flexibility and control.
+This library works for people who just want to plug and play and kick off with the preconfigured price strategies, or if you want, you can provide your own strategy.

 ## What are tariffs